Dynatrace SaaS license management

 This page is provided for informational purposes only.
 The terms of the Dynatrace free trial offer and/or your Dynatrace license will be applied to any use of Dynatrace products or services.
-For more information, see Monitoring consumption.
+For more information, see Subscriptions and licensing.

 Total license usage

 The Total license usage section shows real-time information on how your license is being consumed.

 Each licensed product is shown as a separate infographic, indicating how much of each product you have used.

 The product infographics indicate license quota usage as a number (for example, 100 / 1k) and as a percent used.

 The product infographics use color to indicate status: